 - Praziquantel is the drug of choice in most cases.
 Praziquantel is effective for urinary schistosomiasis and has few adverse events.

-- The World Health Organization (WHO) believes that praziquantel is safe in pregnancy, lactation and in children under the age of 24 months.
+- The World Health Organization (WHO) believes that praziquantel is safe in pregnancy and lactation and in children under the age of 24 months.

 - Praziquantel paralyses adult worms with great rapidity but it has no effect on eggs or immature worms.
-Follow-up at 4 to 6 weeks is recommended with repeat of treatment in 6 to 12 weeks.
+Follow-up at 4-6 weeks is recommended with repeat of treatment in 6-12 weeks.

 - Oxamniquine is the only alternative; it is used in intestinal infections in Africa and South America, where praziquantel is less effective.
-The use of oxamniquine is declining, mainly on cost grounds.
+The use of oxamniquine is declining but is effective.